-Multisexuality refers to all identities that include romantic and/or sexual attraction to people of more than one gender.
+Multisexuality refers to all identities, including bisexuality, that include romantic and/or sexual attraction to people of more than one gender.
 This is in contrast to monosexuality, which is defined as identities involving attraction to people of a single gender, such as exclusively gay or straight identities.
 Multisexual identities include:

-- Omnisexual refers to someone who is attracted to people of all genders, and for whom gender plays an important part of attraction.
+- Omnisexual refers to someone who is attracted to people of all genders, and for whom gender is a significant factor for attraction.